-- You should hold (or expect to receive) a good honours degree at first or upper second class level
+- You should hold (or expect to receive) a good honours degree at first or upper second class level in sport and exercise sciences or a related subject

 - If applying for an award without an undergraduate degree, you may be accepted for doctoral funding if you have achieved a Master’s degree